- What is an Arthroplasty?

 Hip and knee prosthesis available in Australia must all have approval by the government authority, the Therapeutic Goods Association (TGA).
 There are so many types and brands of prosthesis available to surgeons to use for hip and knee arthroplasty and it is the specialists choice on which type is best for each patient.

-Dr Shooter’s practice philosophy is to ensure that patients goals are paramount, and to match the most advanced available techniques and implants (prosthesis), with each patients individual needs.
+Dr Shooter focus is to ensure that patients goals are paramount, and to match the most advanced available techniques and implants (prosthesis), with each patients individual needs.
 Unique to Dr Shooter’s hip arthroplasty practice is the use of patient specific instrumentation and prosthesis for total hip replacements (THR).
-Learn More on the Advantages of Patient Specific Instrumentations.